ytechie/eventhubs-js/readme.md

 An Azure Event Hub client that is easy to use and performs well.
-From a local machine, I'm able to sustain **~300** messages per second from a single client.
-When running in an Azure VM in the same region as the Event Hubs instance, I was able to send **~400** messages per second.
-From a Raspberry PI, I was able to send **~40** messages per second.
+From a local machine, I'm able to sustain **~300** *single* messages per second from a single client.
+When running in an Azure VM in the same region as the Event Hubs instance, I was able to send **~400** *single* messages per second.
+From a Raspberry PI, I was able to send **~40** *single* messages per second.
+There is an option for batching messages if needed by using the `sendMessages` function.

 ### Simplest Usage